scottbreenmsft/scripts/AzureAD/AdminUnit/Sync-AADAdminUnitMembership/README.md

  - **CertificateThumbprint** - The thumbprint of the certificate you're using for authentication.
  - **CertificateLocation** - The location of the certificate in the local certificate store.
  - **GroupNameTemplates** - An array of strings that contains the group names you want to sync with a the corresponding administrative unit.
 Use %SchoolCode% as the part of the string that will contain the School Code which is replaced during script execution.
+ - **groupattribute** - The attribute on the groups to match the name against (eg. displayName, mail, mailNickname).
   - **AdminUnitTemnplate** - The name template for the administrative unit to look up for the school code.
 Use %SchoolCode% as the part of the string that will contain the School Code which is replaced during script execution.
+  - **$AdminUnitAttribute** - The attribute on administrative units to match against (i.e. description or displayName).
   - **SchoolCodes** - An array of strings that correspond to the school codes you want to action.

 ## Setup Azure AD Authentication